 Student Outreach to Area Residents (SOAR) - NEOMED

 SOAR operates as a student-run free clinic providing high quality, non-emergent, no-cost health care to the uninsured, underinsured and medically underserved residents of Portage County, Ohio.
 The clinic is 100% run by a dedicated group of NEOMED medicine and pharmacy students who are supervised by trained family physicians and pharmacists.
 The medical director is John Boltri, MD, Chairman of the Department of Family and Community Medicine at Northeast Ohio Medical University (NEOMED).
 The clinic offers the same services a primary care doctor's office does including chronic disease management, regular routine care, physical exam, basic labs, prescription for medications, medication counseling, and education all for no-cost to the patient.

-United Way, along with the Adult Basic & Literacy Education Program of Portage County (ABLE), are working together to help adults with transportation for GED courses; math, reading and English skill classes; or transitioning into post-secondary education, training or trade opportunities.
+United Way, along with the ASPIRE Program of Portage County (formerly ABLE), are working together to help adults with transportation for GED courses; math, reading and English skill classes; or transitioning into post-secondary education, training or trade opportunities.